openstack/kuryr-kubernetes/doc/source/installation/testing_connectivity.rst

 .. code-block:: console

-   $ kubectl run demo --image=celebdor/kuryr-demo
+   $ kubectl create deployment demo --image=celebdor/kuryr-demo
    deployment "demo" created

 After a few seconds, the container is up an running, and a neutron port was